AWCXV/MUFusion/README.md

 ```
 The training informaiton (number of samples, batch size etc.) can be changed in the "args_fusion.py"

+The training data will be available on the Baidu Netdisk.

 ## Environment
 - Python 3.7.3
 - torch 1.9.1